-Has your dog's lifestyle been on the lazy side?
+More exercise: Has your dog's lifestyle been on the lazy side?
 Does he spend more time lying around than running about?
 It's up to you to get him out and about and active again.
 The dog park is calling—and it's saying, "Pay me a visit and run, jump, catch, fetch, frolic, and play."
 And if the weather is cold or rainy, find your dog's favorite toys and engage him in a nice indoor play session.
-Not sure how active your dog should be at his lifestage?
+Not sure how active your dog should be at his life stage?
 Ask your vet for some advice and guidelines.
-Make sure that any positive reading is confirmed by a visual inspection.
-This step is important to verify the accuracy of the dog's "discovery."
-A visual inspection by an expert will determine if there is physical proof of an active bedbug infestation.

-When was the last time your dog visited the vet's office for a regular health examination?
+Wellness checkups: When was the last time your dog visited the vet's office for a regular health examination?
 These exams are essential.
 Even if your dog seems well, your vet can identify conditions in their early stages and suggest appropriate treatment.
 So if your dog hasn't been to the vet lately for a wellness checkup, make an appointment now.
-Regular checkups are essential.

-Did you know that four out of five dogs over the age of three may develop gum disease?* Most people don't realize the connection between gum disease and general overall health.
+Better oral care: Did you know that four out of five dogs over the age of three may develop gum disease?* Most people don't realize the connection between gum disease and general overall health.
 Studies indicate that the bacteria associated with gum disease may also impact heart, kidney, and liver health.
 So check your dog's mouth for these telltale signs of gum disease: constant bad breath, red, swollen gums, and difficulty chewing hard food.
 If you notice these symptoms, tell your vet immediately.
 Your vet will help you develop a daily oral care routine for your dog.
-To get your dog started on the road to better oral care, you can feed him PEDIGREE® DENTASTIX® Fresh treats every day.
-This treat has been clinically proven to reduce up to 80% of tartar buildup-a contributor to gum disease-when used as part of a daily oral care routine.†

 If you haven't already noticed, these New Year's resolutions for your dog are also ones you could make for yourself: eat better, get more exercise, and see your doctor and dentist regularly.
 After all, wellness is for everyone in your family, whether they have two legs or four.